l00nix/oleddisplaystats/README.md

 # OLED Display Stats

+## Overview

-Cross platform python3 script to display system statistics on a i2c based OLED displays
+oleddisplaystats is a cross platform python3 script to display system statistics on a i2c based OLED displays.
+It currently is tested to run on Raspberry Pi 4, Raspberry Pi Compute Module 4, Banana Pi BPI-CM4 computer module and the UP Board UP 4000.

 ```python
 #!/usr/bin/python3